nearai/analytics/DOCKER.md

 - Not stored locally in Docker containers
 - Endpoints will return errors until service URL is configured

-### Evaluation Metrics (LiveBench)
+### Evaluation Metric
-- Initial scraping happens on container startup
+- Initial scraping of LiveBench happens on container startup
 - Daily scraping runs at 2 AM UTC via cron
-- Data is stored in `~/.analytics/livebench/leaderboard` inside the container
+- LiveBench Data is stored in `~/.analytics/livebench/leaderboard` inside the container
 - Symlinked to `/data/livebench/leaderboard` for access

 ### Persistent Storage